 Don’t publicly disclose your invention before it is protected!
 Before presenting or tabling, be sure to submit a disclosure to us so we can protect your idea.

-If your sending materials to another colleague outside WSU, check out or Material Transfer Agreement
+If you’re sending materials to another colleague outside WSU, check out our Material Transfer Agreement.

 Safe, Secure, and, Fast!